Breakdown of Ergodicity and Self-Averaging in Polar Flocks with Quenched Disorder

 While the above observations hold for both RC and RS disorder, there are important differences, notably in the spatial structure of attractors that is much more homogeneous in the RC case than in the RS case (compare Fig.~\ref{FIG2}(c,d) and (e,f)).
 Moreover, the global angle of attractors is almost always along the `easy axes' of the $L\times L$ domain, and their number is 4 for large enough $L$ in the RC case (Fig.~\ref{FIG2}(a,g)).
 With RS disorder, attractors have more varied angles, and most often 2 are found in the accessible $L$ range, although their mean number slowly increases with $L$ (Fig.~\ref{FIG2}(b,h)).

 {\it Memory.} Quenched disorder induces permanent memory of the underlying frozen landscape in both the ordered and disordered phases.
 This is best seen from the existence of well-defined non-trivial long-time averaged fields such as ${\bf m}_\infty({\bf r})$ and the fact that Edwards-Anderson-like order parameters such as $Q_{\rm EA}= \lim_{T\to\infty} Q(T)$ with $Q(T)=\langle {\bf m}({\bf r},t)\cdot{\bf m}({\bf r},t+T)\rangle_{{\bf r},t}$ take finite values.
 In the disordered phase, ergodicity holds and all initial conditions eventually lead to the same long-time dynamics and momentum field ${\bf m}_\infty({\bf r})$ (Fig.~\ref{FIG3}(a,b)).
-In the steady state, $Q(T)$ converges to some small but finite, sample-dependent $Q_{\rm EA}$ value, in contrast with the pure case disordered phase for which $Q(T)$ fluctuates around zero (Fig.~\ref{FIG3}(c)).
+In the steady state, $Q(T)$ converges to some small but finite, sample-dependent $Q_{\rm EA}$ value, in contrast with the disordered phase of the VM ($\varepsilon=0$) for which $Q(T)$ fluctuates around zero (Fig.~\ref{FIG3}(c)).
 In the ergodicity-broken ordered phase, $Q_{\rm EA}$ takes rather large values that are not only sample-dependent, but also attractor-dependent in the RS case (not shown).

-At a qualitative level, the ergodicity and memory properties presented so far apply to all types of quenched disorder considered here.
-However, the RC case stands out of the RS case as indicated by the phase diagrams and the structure and statistics of attractors.
-We now describe in depth how different are their polarly ordered phases.
+The ergodicity and memory properties presented above were found in both types of quenched disorder considered.
+However, as indicated by the layout of their phase diagrams and the structure and statistics of attractors, the RC and RS cases are fundamentally different, as we now show more quantitatively.